Written by Shannon,

 Like Prozac, Lexapro can interact with other drugs, making it important to inform your doctor of any other medications, vitamins, or supplements you are already taking.

-Both Prozac and Lexapro can be highly effective for treating depression and other mental illnesses, so you should work with your provider to help understand which is the best fit for your individual needs.
+Both Prozac and Lexapro can be highly effective at treating depression and other mental illnesses.
+You should work with your provider to help understand which is the best fit for your individual needs.

 Prozac and Lexapro are two commonly used antidepressants, with Prozac being the brand name for fluoxetine while Lexapro is the brand name for escitalopram.
 Both of these antidepressants are SSRIs, or selective serotonin reuptake inhibitors, meaning that they impact your body’s ability to reabsorb serotonin, ultimately leading to increased levels of serotonin in the brain.

-Although Prozac and Lexapro work in similar ways, they do have a few minor differences including dosages, side effects, and drug interactions
+Although Prozac and Lexapro work in similar ways, they do have a few minor differences including dosages, side effects, and drug interactions.
+Your provider will consider all of these factors when recommending a medication.